Malaysia's commodities minister to discuss resignation with PM | Politics

 Malaysia's commodities minister to discuss resignation with PM

-Zuraida, formerly a member of the government-aligned Bersatu party, said in a statement she was joining Parti Bangsa Malaysia (PBM), a new party set up last year that was also supportive of the prime minister.
-Zuraida said she planned to meet Ismail Sabri "soonest" to discuss her resignation as commodities minister - a key portfolio in Malaysia, the world's second-largest producer of palm oil.
+Polls are not due till next year but calls have been growing for an early election, particularly within UMNO, following a string of recent local election victories and the impending expiration on July 31 of a "stability pact" with the opposition.
+Zuraida said she planned to meet Ismail Sabri "soonest" to discuss her resignation as Plantation Industries and Commodities Minister - a key cabinet portfolio in the world's second-largest palm oil producer.

 - Country: